pgrady3/music-compression-web/README.md

 Our main motivation for this approach is to build an end-to-end network so that it can potentially learn a more compressed representation.
 This approach is inspired from computer vision where people moved from a classical pipeline of feature design to end-to-end deep models.

+TODO: something about how we attempt to LEARN an encoding.
+The STFT isn't very efficienct, for an audio file of size N, the matching STFT will take up about 4N space.
+So there's room for improvement

 ### Model details
 ![time_domain_autoencoder](model_diagrams/time_autoencoder.jpeg)

 ### Loss functions
 Even though an RMSE loss in the time domain is not the best choice from a point of view of audio perception, we found that it worked better than loss computation in spectral or log-spectral domain.

+TODO: more on the experiments.
+Since you obviously did the work, make it show here.
+Maybe just a sentence on each loss function explaining how it affected?

 # Music Genre Classification

 We took the latent space obtained from time-domain compression model and added more CNNs and FC layers on top of it to perform genre classification on 8 classes.

+TODO: This is a common unsupervised learning technique.
+Maybe this paper can give some ideas http://proceedings.mlr.press/v48/xieb16.pdf

 ### Model details
 ![classification_model](model_diagrams/classification.jpeg)

 ### Loss function

-We use a cross entropy loss function, which is a standard practise in classification problems.
+We use a cross entropy loss function, which is a standard practice in classification problems.